Angela Rippon: Personal life

 In 1967 at the age of 22, she married Christopher Dare, an engineer.
 They separated in 1989, divorcing later.
 They had no children.
+Rippon has said that her marriage ending was very painful, and that her celebrity status was one factor.
+She has had subsequent long-term relationships, but has stated she is happy being single.
+She is a cousin of the former Darlington F.C. player Clive Nattress.

+Rippon lives in Kensington, west London.
+In March 2000 she was attacked in the street by two muggers in Notting Hill, west London.
+The two men grabbed her around the neck and pushed her to the ground, stealing her handbag and credit cards.
+In December 2001 she was mugged for a second time in London.
+She was grabbed from behind by two men who threatened to break her fingers if she did not hand over her jewellery.
+The attackers stole two rings and a Rolex watch, and pulled her diamond earrings out.
+Her handbag containing cash, credit cards and a mobile phone was also taken.

 Honours and awards

 She was the subject of This Is Your Life in 1981 when she was surprised by Eamonn Andrews while signing copies of her newly published book in a store at the Brent Cross Shopping Centre.

 Rippon was appointed Officer of the Order of the British Empire (OBE) in the 2004 Birthday Honours.

-Rippon was also awarded an Honorary Doctorate of Arts from Plymouth University in 2012.
+Rippon was awarded an honorary doctorate of Arts from Plymouth University in 2012.

 She was appointed Commander of the Order of the British Empire (CBE) in the 2017 New Year Honours for services to dementia care in her role as development lead with Dementia Friendly Communities.